LogtalkDotOrg/logtalk3/examples/my_types/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This folder contains an example of defining new types for type-checking purposes (what else?) using the user-extensible `type` library object.
+This folder contains an example of defining new types for type-testing and type-checking purposes (what else?) using the user-extensible `type` library object.